DanielBrown124/DanielBrown124.github.io/index.md

 ---
 layout: none
-title: Quantum–Kinetic Dark Energy (QKDE)
+title: Quantum–Kinetic Dark Energy (QKDE): An effective dark energy framework with the Einstein–Hilbert metric sector intact and a time–dependent scalar kinetic normalization
 ---

 <!-- MathJax for LaTeX -->